 Upon arriving at work, I was back in the warehouse helping get freight ready.
-My Manager comes back to get me and tells me one of our drivers has been involved in a vehicle accident and he’s only about 12 miles away.
+My manager tells me one of our drivers has been involved in a vehicle accident and he’s only about 12 miles away.
 My manager and I jumped in his pickup truck and head over to the accident site.
-Our driver had a collision with another car, shoved that car up against a power pole and knocked the power lines down.
+Our driver had a collision with another car, shoved that car up against a power pole, and had knocked the power lines down.
 Both vehicles ended up in a bean field.

-Upon arriving at the accident scene, I jumped out of the pickup truck and I remember telling our driver that we were there.
-(They were cutting him out of his vehicle).
+Upon arriving at the accident scene, I jumped out of the pickup truck and I remember telling our driver that we were there as they were cutting him out of his vehicle.
 As I began to walk through the bean field, I was about 20 yards from him.
 Talking to him, and with my eyes fixed upon him, I came in contact with a live power line that was lying in the field.

 The following is from witnesses: Upon contact with the power line my body went stiff and shook, a large flash blew out of my back, and I fell over.
 I was clinically dead.
 No pulse, no heartbeat.

 Thankfully for me, paramedics were already on sight.
 Two of them rushed over to me, shocked my heart, and began to bag me as I wasn’t breathing on my own.